-Safety Kleen Systems, Inc., Bismarck Branch is located on the east side of Bismarck ND, at 3704 Saratoga Ave.
-This facility has been in operation since 1985 and is located in an area zoned for industrial use.
+Safety Kleen Systems, Inc., Fargo Branch is located in Fargo ND, at 1537 First Ave S. This facility has been operating as a storage facility since 1978 in an area zoned for limited industrial use.
 This facility is an accumulation point for many used materials generated by Safety Kleen Systems, Inc. customers.
 Waste is transported to out of state facilities for recycling or disposal.
 No waste is treated or disposed of on this facility's property.
 The existing permit has an expiration date of Sept.
 28, 2023.
-The permit has remained in effect, and will remain in effect, until a new permit has been issued.
+The permit will remain in effect until a new permit has been issued.

-The North Dakota Department of Environmental Quality believes that a permit which meets the requirements of the North Dakota Hazardous Waste Management Rules to protect human health and the environment can be issued to the Safety Kleen Systems, Inc., Bismarck Branch and has prepared a Draft Permit with appropriate conditions according to the requirements of Chapters 33.1-24-06 and 33.1-24-07 of the North Dakota Administrative Code (NDAC).
+The North Dakota Department of Environmental Quality believes that a permit which meets the requirements of the North Dakota Hazardous Waste Management Rules to protect human health and the environment can be issued to the Safety Kleen Systems, Inc., Fargo Branch and has prepared a Draft Permit with appropriate conditions according to the requirements of Chapters 33.1-24-06 and 33.1-24-07 of the North Dakota Administrative Code (NDAC).